tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->

-This document describes an improvement to the Ethereum Improvment Proposal (EIP) system as defined in EIP-1 to explicitly embed security into the EIP process by adding a new mandatory "Security Considerations" section, adapted from [rfc7322 - section 4.8.5](https://tools.ietf.org/html/rfc7322#section-4.8.5).
+This document describes an improvement to the Ethereum Improvment Proposal (EIP) system as defined in EIP-1 to explicitly embed security into the EIP process by visibly documenting security related information and considerations in a dedicated "Security Considerations" section of the EIP, adapted from the Request for Comments (RFC) system ([rfc7322 - section 4.8.5](https://tools.ietf.org/html/rfc7322#section-4.8.5)).

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->

 The EIP system defines a minimum set of information and criteria to be included in a proposal.
-Given the potential impact and therefore risks attached with certain proposals (e.g. changing an algorithm [ref EIP ProgPoW] or parameters [ref EIP constantinople gas issue]) it is important to document security considerations in an EIP.
+Security discussions take place but changes to security are not always documented with the EIP.
+Furthermore, security related information might blend into technical documentation creating an implicit discussion, lacking visibility and therefore not being easily available for the security community.
+Given the impact of proposed changes to the ethereum protocol (e.g. [EIP-1057 - PoW change Ethhash to ProgPoW](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1057.md)) and the recently found security vulnerability introduced with [EIP-1283](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1283.md) that was part of the initial Constantinople hard-fork and following discussions about maturing the EIP system to better address security in the change management process we propose to pro-actively encourage a security discussion by adding a "Security Considerations" section to the minimum set of information provided with a EIP.
+It is important to document security considerations as part of the EIP to better manage and understand the risks introduced by a EIP as well as to provide as a basis for exploring and assessing the potential impact of the proposed change.

 The goals of requiring a mandatory "Security Considerations" section are as follows:

 - Encourage document authors to consider security in their designs.
 - Inform the reader of relevant security concerns or issues and raise the visibility of changes that are affecting security.
-- Provide input for potential follow-up activities (e.g. a security and impact assessment [XXX define process in EIP] as a final security gate before acceptance).
+- Provide input for potential follow-up activities such as a lightweight threat and risk management and impact assessment (e.g. a security and impact assessment [XXX define process in EIP] as a final security gate before acceptance).
 - Fostering an open and informed discussion about explored and unexplored security aspects, allowing reviewers to verify and challenge assumptions or raise concerns.

-This will be accomplished as follows:
+This is accomplished as follows:

 - By adding a mandatory "Security Considerations" section to the EIP template (for all types except Informational?).
 - By Adjusting the EIP process to reject proposals that are missing the section or blatantly fail to consider security aspects of the proposed change.